cgarciae/quantile-regression/main.md

         return x
 ```

-Now we are going to properly define a `QuantileLoss` class that is parameterized by
+Now we will adequately define a `QuantileLoss` class that is parameterized by
-a set of user defined `quantiles`.
+a set of user-defined `quantiles`.

 ```python